dlumbrer/kibiter/README.md

 | ES minor number is older. | 5.__1__.2                  | 5.__0__.0          | 🚫 Fatal error      |
 | ES major number is older. | __5__.1.2                  | __4__.0.0          | 🚫 Fatal error      |

-## Questions?
-Problems?
-Suggestions?
+## Contributing

+We happily accept contributions, and we will help you in case you need.
+We follow the same contribution process that Kibana provides, thus have a look at:

+- [CONTRIBUTING.md](CONTRIBUTING.md) if you want to get Kibiter up and running.
+- [STYLEGUIDE.md](STYLEGUIDE.md) if you plan to submit a pull request.
+- [GitHub issue tracker](https://github.com/chaoss/grimoirelab-kibiter/issues) for all other questions, we will answer you as soon as possible.

-- If you've found a bug or want to request a feature, please create a [GitHub Issue](https://github.com/elastic/kibana/issues/new).
-Please check to make sure someone else hasn't already created an issue for the same topic.
+If you find a bug or want to request a new feature, please open a issue on [GitHub](https://github.com/chaoss/grimoirelab-kibiter/issues).
+To avoid duplicated issues, check the existing issues to make sure someone else hasn't already created a similar one.
-- Need help using Kibana?
-Ask away on our [Kibana Discuss Forum](https://discuss.elastic.co/c/kibana) and a fellow community member or
-Elastic engineer will be glad to help you out.